Al Miller (soccer): NASL

 Miller continued his contributions to U.S. soccer when he brought Francisco Marcos into the Atoms.
 Marcos had played at Hartwick when Miller coached there and Miller now gave Marcos his first taste in soccer management, a skill he would develop over years in the NASL, then as the founder of the United Soccer Leagues.

 In 1974, McCloskey promoted Miller to general manager, a position he held in addition to his coaching duties.
 In 1975, he drafted Chris Bahr who became the 1975 NASL Rookie of the Year and later became a standout National Football League placekicker.

 Miller was unable to replicate his 1974 success and the team slowly became a drain on McCloskey's finances.
 In 1975, he sold the team to a Mexican group.
 With the change in ownership, Miller elected to move to the Dallas Tornado.
 He spent the 1976 through 1980 season with the Tornado, gaining the playoff semifinals in 1980.
 After Dallas lost that semifinal match with the New York Cosmos, Miller announced his resignation as coach in the locker room.
 While with Dallas, Miller had a hand in giving another significant individual his start when he drafted Glenn Myernick with the first pick of the 1976 College Draft.

 He then moved to the Calgary Boomers, taking them into the playoffs in 1981.
 The Boomers folded at the end of the season and Miller found himself without a team until hired by the Tampa Bay Rowdies during the 1982 season.
 During the winter he guided the Rowdies to their third indoor title in 1983.
 In doing so he joined Eddie Firmani and Ron Newman as the only coaches to win NASL titles in both the outdoor league and the indoor variant.
-His indoor success with the Rowdies did not translate outdoors however, as the team finished 7-23.
+His indoor success with the Rowdies did not translate outdoors however, as the team finished 7–23.
 He resigned on October 5, 1983, after disagreements with the team's management.

 National team

 When Dettmar Cramer, the first-ever full-time head coach of the U.S. national team, quit in 1975, he was replaced by Miller on an interim basis.
-Miller's tenure was brief, only two matches: in a home-and-home series of friendlies against Poland, the U.S. was crushed 7–0 in Poznan and 4–0 in Seattle.
+Miller's tenure was brief, only two matches: in a home-and-home series of friendlies against Poland, the U.S. was crushed 7–0 in Poznań and 4–0 in Seattle.
 Manfred Schellscheidt, one of Miller's players on the Atoms, took over the job that summer.